Pascoe set for epic clash with Canadian rival

 Mortimer was a top swimmer and trampolinist before she broke most of the bones in her feet in a trampolining accident in 2008, soon after missing out on selection to the Canadian team for the Beijing Olympics.
 She required plates and screws in her feet and her condition is degenerative.

-There is every chance she will eclipse that tally with the 100m freestyle tomorrow and the S9 women's 100m breaststroke on Sunday (NZ time) still to come.
+There is every chance will she eclipse that tally with the 100m freestyle tomorrow and the S9 women's 100m breaststroke on Sunday still to come.

 - © Fairfax NZ News